bwu1324/Grocery-Aid/README.md

 # Grocery Aid

+## About

 UIUC CS 411 Database Systems group project.
 A web app for exploring the grocery store products and prices.

-## About
+## Built With

-The built using Node.js, React.js, Typescript, and MySQL.
-Packaged using docker and docker compose.
+* Node.js
+* React.js
+* Typescript
+* MySQL
+* Docker

 ## Usage